-Confederate general who led southern forces against the Union Army in the American Civil War, Robert Edward Lee was born January 19, 1807, at his family home of Stratford Hall in northeastern Virginia.
+A Confederate general who led southern forces against the Union Army in the U.S. Civil War, Robert Edward Lee was born on January 19, 1807, at his family home of Stratford Hall in northeastern Virginia.

 Lee was cut from Virginia aristocracy.
 His extended family members included a president, a chief justice of the United States and signers of the Declaration of Independence.
 His father, Colonel Henry Lee, also known as "Light-Horse Harry," had served as a cavalry leader during the Revolutionary War and earned recognition as one of the war's heroes, winning praise from General George Washington.

-After graduating from West Point, Lee in 1831 married Mary Custis, the great-granddaughter of Martha Washington (from her first marriage, prior to meeting George Washington).
+After graduating from West Point, Lee married Mary Custis, the great-granddaughter of Martha Washington (from her first marriage, prior to meeting George Washington) in 1831.
 Together, they had seven children: three sons (Custis, Rooney and Rob) and four daughters (Mary, Annie, Agnes and Mildred).

 Early Military Career